-- target_datastore - Target datastore to unlock.
-For description of possible values, see the DATASTORES section of this manual.
-Note, that the url configuration datastore cannot be unlocked.
+- target\datastore: specifies the target datastore to unlock.
+For description of possible values, refer to Netopeer CLI datastore on page 62.
+Note, that the url configuration datastore cannot be unlocked. - 12. user-rpc: Sends your own content in an RPC envelope.

-user-rpc

-Send your own content in an RPC envelope.
 This can be used for RPC operations defined in data models not supported by the netopeer-cli.

+'''

 user-rpc [--help] [--file file]

+'''